 If you work with youth, you know that too many young people believe that there's no harm in smoking marijuana.

 It's hard to cut through the confusion, thanks to pro-weed messages coming from the media and music, legalization efforts around the country, parents who smoke marijuana, and young people themselves.
-The relaxed attitude about marijuana could be why more young people smoking or vaping weed.
+The relaxed attitude about marijuana could be why more young people are smoking or vaping weed.

 But marijuana can be harmful to young people.
 In fact, young people who smoke weed jeopardize their health, their educational opportunities, their ability to find a good job, and their athletic performance.

 The Second Annual Youth Summit sponsored by the Milwaukee County Substance Abuse Prevention (MCSAP) coalition will take aim at the myths young people believe about marijuana and provide real talk instead.

 "Young people are ambitious and want to be successful in life," said Kasaundra Brown, MCSAP coordinator.
 "Unfortunately, they don't realize that getting high will prevent them reaching their goals.
 This summit will help them realize that they need to live drug-free if they want to live the lives of their dreams."